 - Finance (voice authentication systems)

-Organizations are also focusing on reducing bias in speech recognition models by training them on diverse datasets.
+Organizations are also working to reduce bias in AI models by using diverse datasets.

 Laws and Policies Affecting Speech Recognition